 The USDA maps rely only on minimum temperatures—is this plant likely to survive the cold of your winter?—but there are many other reasons that plants may not survive in your garden:

 - snow cover or lack of it— and many others

 And, your garden—or even parts of your garden—may be different from the zone for your area, depending on elevation, exposure to sunlight and other factors.

 Sometimes it’s hard to figure out exactly why, but there are micro-zones or micro-climates within gardens.
 Plus or minus a zone or even two isn’t uncommon.

-Zones do change over time as well.
+If you have been gardening a while you may have noticed that hardiness zones do change over time as well.
 Climates change, temperatures change.
 Your zone is probably not what it was 20 years ago or what it will be 20 years from now.

 And, of course, what would be a perennial in a higher garden zone may still work fine as an annual in your garden.
 It won’t likely survive the winter, but you can enjoy it this year, and perhaps overwinter it indoors until spring.

 So, as you can see, it’s helpful to know your plant hardiness zone as a starting point.
 Factors unique to your garden will further determine what thrives in your garden.